Have you checked to see if there is an herb society near you?

 In recognition of his 30 years of tireless work in New Zealand, Cockayne won the Darwin metal.
 During his career, Dr. K Richter von Goebel and John Paulus Lotsy, two distinguished botanists from the UK, visited him in New Zealand.
-Those visits where true highlights for Cockayne and they inspired him to continue his work.
+Those visits were real highlights for Cockayne, and they inspired him to continue his work.

 #OTD Today we wish Monty Don a happy birthday!

 Don is an English television presenter, writer, and speaker on horticulture, best known for presenting the BBC television series Gardeners' World.